EquinoxAlpha/xenon/README.md

   - Hardware breakpoints (and watchpoints) are on x86 and x86_64 limited to a total of 4.
 * Split the debugger and script runtimes into separate libraries
 * Write a DSL
-  - Rhai is fine, but for this use case has some problems
+  - Rhai as a general-purpose scripting language is fine, but for this use case has some problems

 ...and probably more, not in that order.